Gman-Superfly/AKIRA/architecture_theoretical/ORTHOGONALITY.md

 │  ────────────────────────────────                                       │
 │  Spectral bands (space/frequency) are orthogonal to temporal.        │
 │  Heisenberg uncertainty: Δf × Δt ≥ constant                          │
-│  What exists vs how it changes — different questions                 │ │                                                                         │
+│  What exists vs how it changes, different questions                  │ │                                                                         │
 │  TYPE 4: KNOWLEDGE-REACTIVITY ORTHOGONALITY                            │
 │  ──────────────────────────────────────────                             │